St. Patrick’s Day Alert: Green Food Dyes – Not So Lucky

 All artificial food dyes come with health risks, but in the spirit of St. Patrick’s Day I am going to give you a glimpse into some of the health dangers associated with the ingredients that make up green food coloring.

-Some of the ingredients involved in making green food coloring are linked to:
+Some green food coloring ingredients are linked to:

 - Agressive and violent behavior